databricks/spark-redshift/tutorial/README.md

 #Tutorial#

-The [Spark Data Sources API](https://databricks.com/blog/2015/01/09/spark-sql-data-sources-api-unified-data-access-for-the-spark-platform.html)introduced in Spark 1.2 supports a pluggable mechanism for integration with structured data-sources.
+The [Spark Data Sources API](https://databricks.com/blog/2015/01/09/spark-sql-data-sources-api-unified-data-access-for-the-spark-platform.html) introduced in Spark 1.2 supports a pluggable mechanism for integration with structured data-sources.
 It is a unified API designed to support two major operations:

 1. Loading structured data from an external data source into Spark
 2. Storing structured data from Spark into an external data source.